-The Catalog Committee reviews the online catalog and recommends changes to the Graduate Council.
+The Catalog Committee reviews the online catalog and recommends changes to the Graduate Council.Membership:Minimum of three (3)Meetings:Once a month or as necessaryReports:At Graduate Council meetings, as necessary

 VI.
 Changes to the Bylaws

 These bylaws may be amended by approval of two-thirds of all voting members of the Graduate Council.
 This can occur at any meeting.
 The amendment must have been moved and accepted at a previous meeting.
 Such changes must then be approved by the University Senate and the President of the University.